 Some harder pencils can create depressions in the surface which could influence subsequent applications of watercolor.
 For this reason, it is advisable to apply pencil applications with a softer or medium grade pencil.
 If you do not wish your marks to be visible, I would suggest not going any harder than a “2H” or much softer than a “2B” pencil.
 Although the pencil that you use is ultimately determined according to the amount of pressure that you place on it.

-It should be also be noted that a quality pencil sharpener is also important.
+It should also be noted that a quality pencil sharpener is important.
 I’ve worked my way through multiple electric pencil sharpeners throughout the years.
 All of them have broken at some point.
 These days, I stick with a simple metal hand-held sharpener.
 I’m yet to break one.

 10. Kneaded Eraser

 Graphite applications that are too strong or are still visible after painting can be lifted from the surface with a kneaded eraser.
 Kneaded erasers are soft and pliable and will not disturb the tooth of the paper when they are used.

 Watercolor pencils could be considered their own medium since the manner in which they are applied is very different than traditional watercolors.